Errors thrown by actions

 Global error handling

-In this case, it may be a good idea to convert this error into a UserException
+In that case, it may be better to convert it into a UserException

 class MyAction extends AppAction {